Tarn017/Object-Classification-using-ESP-Cam/README.md

 version = project.version(2)
 ```

-`training_detection(version, epochen)`: Function to train the neural network.
-It uses YOLO v8 to create a detection model. 'epochen' equals the numer of training epochs.
+`training_detection(dataset, epochen, img_size)`: Function to train the neural network.
+It uses YOLO v8 to create a detection model.

-`result = testen_detection(url, model, conf_thresh = 0.2)`: Takes a picture and and performs object detection. 'model' refers to the path of the trainied model, usually something like `model = 'runs/detect/train/weights/best.pt'`. 'conf_thesh' refers to the treshold of detection.
+`result = testen_detection(url, model, conf_thresh, img_size)`: Takes a picture and and performs object detection. 'model' refers to the path of the trainied model, usually something like `model = 'runs/detect/train/weights/best.pt'`. 'conf_thesh' refers to the treshold of detection.
 Is the result of the dtection lower, then no object is detected.
-Something between 0 and 1.
+Value between 0 and 1.

-`neural_network_detection(url, arduino_ip, port, model, conf_thresh=0.1)`: Establishes a connection to the ESPcam as well as to the Arduino Nano esp.
+`neural_network_detection(url, arduino_ip, port, model, conf_thresh)`: Establishes a connection to the ESPcam as well as to the Arduino Nano esp.
 If it receives the command from the arduino, a picture is taken and object detection is performed afterwards.
 The result is sent back to the Arduino. 'arduino_ip' is printed on the Serial Monitor of the arduino IDE when the according code is uploaded.
 The port needs to be defined in the code itself.

 **Example**
 ```python